nadavshemesh/silver-reversing-sct/readme.md

 ## Introduction

-This tool’s purpose is to translate the game’s .sct files to a readable file format (a somewhat arbitrary scripting language I came up with to make sense of it’s binary format). and to translate it back into .sct format that the game’s engine can read.
+This tool’s purpose is to translate the game’s .sct files to a readable file format (a somewhat arbitrary scripting language I came up with to make sense of it’s binary format) and to translate it back into .sct format that the game’s engine can read.
 This tool was created to further investigate the game’s inner workings.

-Currently.
-This tool can:
+Currently, This tool can:

 1. Translate most .sct files to a .tsct text file (it’s structure and rules are explained in the docs)
 2. Translate .tsct script file back to .sct format that can be executed by the game’s engine.